HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 ### Windows WeChat Hook Implementation
 First, we need to make sure we have successful application of WeChat hook.
 The hook is along with the Windows version of WeChat.
 The real-time message interception without disrupting the native app experience should works well.

-Second, we nee dhieve 100% success rate in intercepting messages.
+Second, we need achieve 100% success rate in intercepting messages.
 It ensures no messages bypass the hook, thus maintaining the integrity of the encryption and decryption process.

-3. **Latency Reduction**: The message delivery system, post-interception and processing (encryption/decryption), operates without major latency.
+Third, we need to minimize the latency by simplifying code.
+The message delivery system, post-interception and processing (encryption/decryption), operates without long latency.

 4. **Memory Management**: The hook is optimized for efficient memory usage.
 There is no memory leaks to ensure stable and long time operation of the WeChat application without degradation in performance.